OWASP/owasp-mastg/weaknesses/MASVS-PRIVACY/MASWE-0113.md

 ## Overview
 Consent should be freely given, specific, informed and unambiguous.

-The risk here is to bundle consent with the terms of services or the data processing outside of the original consent scope.
+The risk here is to bundle consent with the terms of services or the processing of data outside of the original consent scope.

 ## Modes of Introduction